How the Lungs Help to Balance Our Body’s pH Level

 2. Inflammation of the Airway Walls – The 2nd line of lung defense.
 This occurs if any bacteria or viruses make it through the mucus and enter the skin cells of the airway walls.
 In this case, the airway walls fill with blood and fluid as the white blood cells are pushed into the muscle to help fight infection.
 By filling with blood, the tissue expands, causing heat and pain, i.e. the inflammatory condition.

 3. BronchoConstriction– This is a condition which is usually found in Asthmatics and is a direct response to a parasitic attack.
 This is the airways attempt to physically force the parasite from the airways and lungs.
 Parasites excrete feces in the lungs which, if delivered to the airway walls cause the bond of the airway wall to be broken causing bleeding and in most cases, cause BronchoConstriction as a defense mechanism of the lungs.
 It isn’t actually the pollen which causes BronchoConstriction, it is the parasitic feces on the pollen which, when broken down, are released into the airway walls causing BronchoConstriction.

 How Does Mucus Clearance Help to Reduce Inflammation and BronchoConstriction?

 When the mucocilliary escalator is working properly, then the mucus flows freely.
 This allows the capture of most of the foreign particles, bacteria, parasite feces and virus particles.
-Just like a leaf falling on a free flowing stream, any foreign particles, bacteria or viruses fall on the mucus and are carried away.
+Just like a leaf falling on a free-flowing stream, any foreign particles, bacteria or viruses falling on the mucus is carried away.

 This allows the particles to be carried up and out of the lungs, to the throat to be either swallowed or coughed out naturally.
 This reduces the requirement of the other immune defenses including inflammation and BronchoConstriction.